krakend/krakend-documentation/endpoints/parameter-forwarding.md

 On the other hand, `http://krakend/v3/iOS/foo?evil=here` produces:

     /foo?channel=iOS

 No optional parameter has been passed, so the mandatory one is used.

 Read the [`/__debug/` endpoint](/docs/endpoints/debug-endpoint/) to understand how to test query string parameters.

 ## Headers forwarding
 KrakenD **does not send client headers to the backend by default**.
 Use `input_headers`.

 Declare the list of headers sent by the client that you want to let pass to the backend with the `input_headers` option.

 A client request from a browser or a mobile client usually contains a lot of headers, including cookies.
-Typical examples of the variety of headers that clients send are `Host`, `Connection`, `Cache-Control`, `Cookie`... and a long, long etcetera.
+Typical examples of the variety of headers that clients send are `Host`, `Connection`, `Cache-Control`, `Cookie`... and a long, long, etcetera.
 The backend usually does not need any of this to return the content.

 KrakenD passes only these essential headers to the backends: